-With so many scams targeted at the elderly, many people wonder whether reverse mortgages are a legitimate option for generating cash or simply another scheme that exploits seniors.
+With so many scams targeted at the elderly, many people wonder whether reverse mortgages are a legitimate option or simply another scheme.

 Simply said, a reverse mortgage or Home Equity Conversion Mortgage (HECM) enables homeowners 62 years and older to convert part of their home equity into tax-free cash.
 It may prove a good solution for seniors whose savings accounts are dwindling or who simply need a little extra income each month.

 If you or someone you love is considering this option, read on for Take Charge America’s top six reverse mortgage myths:

 Myth: Reverse mortgages are exactly the same as home equity loans.

 The only similarity between a reverse mortgage and home equity loan is that both use the home’s equity as collateral.
 With a traditional home equity loan, borrowers make regular monthly payments toward the principal and interest.
 With a reverse mortgage, the loan isn’t due until you sell the home, live away from the home for 12 consecutive months, fail to pay property taxes or insurance, or pass away.